 So we had to take drastic measures.
 And even then, due to some complications with the phone system—I got my new phone first and then my husband got his a few weeks later.

-But my brother and my parents tried to text me for my birthday in January.
+But my brother and my parents STILL tried to text me for my birthday in January.
 And it didn’t come through because I’d already blocked them and had a new number.
 But it came through to my husband’s phone and he just deleted it.

 It’s really interesting, when people realize that they’re losing control and can’t manipulate you anymore.
 Instead of being willing to abide by the boundaries and show that they’re a respectful person they just freak out.